Mr0grog/ES6StringFormat/README.md

 - It is not clear how the f/F type should behave in the absence of a precision.
 Is it an error or does it default to some value?
 - The proposal mentions both "inf/INF" and "infinity/Infinity" for the f/F type.
 Not when each would be used.
 - Not clear on how g/G differs from the s type.
+- The "#" alternate flag seems a bit odd with exponential notation.
+(Note it's not even allowed in Python's format(), which the proposal takes cues from.)
+- The "#" alternate flag adds prefixes for octal and hexadecimal, but not for binary, which seems odd.